8ta4/quest/README.md

 To wrap up a segment, `quest` uses a similar icon in the left margin, but this one points up (▲).
 This marker lines up with the last line of text for that particular question's content.

-> How do I unsee the answer?
+> How do I hide the answer?

 `Space` lets you toggle the current question's visible status.
 If a question is marked as visible, pressing `Space` will mark it as hidden and hide its answer.